earthlingmusic/earthlingmusic.github.io/docs/_posts/2022-07-05-cloud-kinski-the-best-space-alien-band-on-planet-earth.md

 Q: How are you different than Earthling musicians?

 A: Earthling musicians try to be mysterious.
 We believe this is an error.
-We want to be as vulnerable as possible.
+We want to be as forthcoming as possible.
 Our calculations demonstrate this is optimal.

 Q: Where will Cloud Kinski play?